-In the case of organizations, primary sources are documents created by the organization in the course of running the organization.
+In the case of organizations, primary sources are documents created by the organization in the course of its operation.
 These documents can include annual reports, internal memorandums, letters, audio or video recordings, promotional material, and artifacts.

 For organizations, primary sources can provide a glimpse into the decisions taking place behind the scenes which affected the direction of the organization.
 They can also illustrate the history of the organization and its development over time.

 Secondary sources are documents created by people removed in time from an historical event, or who were not present when the event happened.
 Secondary sources may include reactions and opinions of people far removed from the event being studied.
 Samples of secondary sources include textbooks, biographies, essays, and literary criticism.

 Manuscript collections or archives of organizational records often include some of the following keywords in their titles or content descriptions.
 By including these words as keywords in a search, you have a better chance of finding collections of historical documents:

 Many published secondary sources will include a Works Cited or Bibliography of the books, articles, and manuscript collections used by the author.
 Primary sources are frequently listed together and will include the name of the collection, the name of the institution which owns the collection, and the city and state where they are located.

 Library catalogs contain records for books, journals, databases, and other collections owned by a specific library.
 Some catalogs, such as OCLC's WorldCat, will include records for items held by thousands of libraries.
 Depending on the catalog's default search, the search results may include a wide variety of different formats.
 To limit your results to manuscripts, look for a way to limit your search by type of material such as "archival" or "manuscript."
 Switch to advanced search for more search options.